 • Ability to perform demanding physical labor both in and outdoors in various weather conditions

 • Demonstrated commitment to community service and/or environmental service

 • Willingness to live in communal living situation

 • Demonstrated ability to work well in a team setting

 • Must possess initiative

-• Must be able to provide your own reliable motor-vehicle
+• Strongly encouraged to be able to provide your own reliable motor-vehicle

 Permits attendance at school during off hours